- 26 October 2011

 It’s an extremely rewarding job, and vacancies are available for anyone with the right outlook and passion for helping others.In this article we’ll look at some of the daily tasks a domiciliary care worker could undertake.

-could undertake.
 Most domiciliary care workers are based in the community and so travel between different clients.
 Depending on the area you’re covering and the needs of the clients you’re visiting, you could see between 4 and 6 clients in an 8 hour shift.

 Daily Routine of Visiting Clients

 If you’re starting your shift in the early morning, you will be visiting clients who need help with their basic morning routine.
 This will mean you will be helping clients out of bed, assisting with their personal care including washing and getting dressed.

 Some clients will have their only visit from a domiciliary care worker in the middle of the morning, but you will still have to prepare their lunch and often a sandwich for their dinner.

 Many of the clients a domiciliary carer will visit, particularly if they are elderly, might not see another person for the entire day, so there should be adequate time in the schedule for you to engage them in conversation, if just for 5 minutes.

 Many domiciliary care workers attend daily team meetings where they can discuss their caseload with a manager, and where daily meetings aren’t a possibility there are usually weekly meetings and a team leader or manager will be at the end of the phone to answer queries about a client’s situation.

 Practicalities of being a Domiciliary Care Worker

 A risk assessment of the environment should have already been carried out and you must always ensure you’re working according to safe working practices.
 You should never undertake a task, especially manual handling, unless you have the correct training and any equipment, such as a hoist, is in full working order.

 You need be very good at managing your time and making sure you spend only the allotted time with each client, a small delay at the beginning of your day can mean each client further down the rota is affected by the delay.

 How to apply for your first domiciliary care worker job

 Domiciliary care work takes a certain kind of person, and you need to have some particular qualities about your personality in order to get satisfaction from the job.
 You should have a genuine interest in others, a will to help people, perseverance, patience and a kindness of heart.